Aliases for GABBR1 Gene

 GeneCards Summary for GABBR1 Gene

-GABBR1 (Gamma-Aminobutyric Acid (GABA) B Receptor, 1) is a Protein Coding gene.
-Diseases associated with GABBR1 include persistent vegetative state and sensory neuropathy type 1.
-Among its related pathways are Signaling by GPCR and Neuroscience.
+GABBR1 (Gamma-Aminobutyric Acid Type B Receptor Subunit 1) is a Protein Coding gene.
+Diseases associated with GABBR1 include temporal lobe epilepsy and childhood absence epilepsy.
+Among its related pathways are Signaling by GPCR and Circadian entrainment.
 GO annotations related to this gene include G-protein coupled receptor activity and G-protein coupled GABA receptor activity.
 An important paralog of this gene is GPR156.

 UniProtKB/Swiss-Prot for GABBR1 Gene